 Attending puppy socials will also build coordination, balance, self-awareness, impulse control, and bite inhibition (learning how to be gentle and communicate play behaviors with other dogs) – plus, they couldn’t be cuter to watch!

 The first class of Basic Manners, Small Dog Manners, Puppy Manners, Canine Good Citizen Prep, and Wallflowers series is an orientation without dogs.
 The orientation is an important class filled with all the information you will need succeed in training.
 Attendance at the orientation is mandatory.
 Students who miss the orientation are assumed to have dropped out of the class, and will forfeit their class fee.
 If you are unable to attend a session (aside from orientation) please contact the training department to obtain the class material.
 Make-up classes are not available.

 Adult dogs must show proof of current parvo/distemper (DHPP) and rabies vaccinations.
-Puppies need to show proof of a series of two DHPP vaccinations, with at least one week between the second shot and class attendance.
+Puppies not adopted from ARF need to show proof of at least one DHPP vaccination, given a minimum of one week prior to class attendance.
 We recommend bordetella vaccination for all dogs as well as routine flea/tick preventatives.

 Family Members in Class

 We encourage family members to attend training classes, but due to space capacity, we ask that a maximum of two adults and two children attend per dog.
 Children under 18 years of age should be supervised at all times.
 Please plan to have an adult handle your dog during class.